dralston168/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

       - This would only rely on Java standard components
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - This component needs local variables and local constants for math in the methods
+      - This component needs local variables and local constants for math in the methods.
+It would need a s-box (substituion box)
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Example:
+      - Example: You can implement roundKey() by taking generateKey() and deriving round keys from the orginal key that was generated

 ## Post-Assignment